 Digital Music Education Project on SoundCloud

-Based on the benefits of students “listening to learn,” Monterey Jazz Festival's’ Digital Music Education Project on SoundCloud allows internet access to interviews with top artists, including their recommendations of music every jazz player and fan should experience, as well as interviews and conversations from the Monterey Jazz Festival.
+Based on the benefits of students “listening to learn,” Monterey Jazz Festival's Digital Music Education Project on SoundCloud allows internet access to interviews with top artists, including their recommendations of music every jazz player and fan should experience, as well as interviews and conversations from the Monterey Jazz Festival.
 It also includes recent conversations with leading jazz artists from the Monterey Jazz Festival.

 For one week a month during the school year, Monterey Jazz Festival sends top professional musicians and vocalists as traveling clinicians to work with students in classrooms throughout Monterey County, helping them develop their jazz skills.

 Monterey County Honor Ensembles

 Monterey Jazz Festival and Japan

 Our education programs have long served as experiential learning musical laboratories, both in the classroom and “on the road.”
 Nanao, on the Noto Peninsula in Japan, shares a sister city relationship with Monterey as well as a namesake jazz festival, and the life-changing educational opportunities that the Monterey Jazz Festival in Noto provides—both musical and cultural—have been part of Monterey Jazz Festival's unique approach to the education of young musicians in our County Honor Bands and the Next Generation Jazz Orchestra since the late 1980s.

 Summer Jazz Camp

-Every year since 1984, Monterey Jazz Festival hosts Monterey County students in our intensive Summer Jazz Camp.
-Residency/Overnight Options!
+Every year since 1984, Monterey Jazz Festival hosts students from across the country in our intensive Summer Jazz Camp, with day camp and overnight residency options.

 Monterey Jazz Festival’s Artist-In-Residence works year-round with young musicians in performances and clinics at our Next Generation Jazz Festival, Summer Jazz Camp, and at the Monterey Jazz Festival.
-In 2017, the Artists-In-Residence will be John Clayton, Jeff Hamilton, and Gerald Clayton.
+In 2018, the Artists-In-Residence will be Tia Fuller and Ingrid Jensen.

 Big Band Composition Competition / Gerald Wilson Award

 Instrument Bank / Sheet Music Library

 Monterey Jazz Festival created its Instrument Bank and Sheet Music Library to provide top quality instruments, charts, books and learning tools to participating schools, ensembles and teachers in Montrerey County.